How Much Does a U-Haul Really Cost? We Found Out.

 We didn’t rent any equipment or buy any boxes or supplies, but we definitely had the option!

-Here’s how much the stuff cost for us.
+Here’s how much the stuff would’ve cost us had we opted to buy supplies from U-Haul

 • Furniture dolly: $19.95